 Within a few years he generated $120+ million in capital investment from the who’s who of Silicon Valley, including Bill Gates, Google, cofounders of Facebook and Yahoo and various multi-billionaires.

-That’s because Hampton Creek doesn’t ‘just’ develop plant-based products with the goal of eventually replacing eggs, as well as sugar and trans fats.
-It aims to use those products as a platform for change, to ensure every person on the planet can afford to eat sustainable, healthy, nutritious food, and to shift the eating habits of climate-conscious millennials in a more environmentally sustainable direction.
+That’s because Just (which is not without haters and Dallas-like controversy, including coups) doesn’t ‘just’ develop plant-based products with the goal of eventually replacing eggs, as well as sugar and trans fats.
+It aims to use those products as a platform for change, to ensure every person on the planet can afford to eat sustainable, healthy, nutritious food.
 That’s why it calls the products ‘Just‘.
 (Get it?)

 “Wake up and realise we shouldn’t throw our lives into soul-sucking jobs.
 You can drain from the world or make things a bit better.”